 It should be noted that for multibody parts, creating a bounding box using this method will include all bodies (unless hidden).
 As such, it’s not currently possible to create separate bounding boxes for each body individually using the new Bounding Box command.
 However, there are multiple workarounds available to accomplish this, including saving the bodies to discrete part files, leveraging configurations/display states to show a single body at a time, or following the established workaround for creating bounding boxes prior to 2018.
 Please see our video on this workaround for more information.

 As seen here, SOLIDWORKS 2018 allows for the creation of a bounding box and file properties for standard parts in just a few clicks, and this capability is just one of many exciting new enhancements this year.
 Be sure to check out our What’s New series for additional blogs and videos on all the new features included in SOLIDWORKS 2018.
 For more information, check out our YouTube channel, get a SOLIDWORKS 3D CAD quote or contact us at Hawk Ridge Systems today.
-And don’t forget to attend one of our SOLIDWORKS 2018 Launch Events!
 Thanks for reading!